Alessandrino (Rome Metro)

 Alessandrino is an underground station of Line C of the Rome Metro.
 It is located along the Via Casilina, at the intersection with Viale Alessandrino and Piazza Sor Capanna, between the Don Bosco and Alessandrino districts.

 Construction of the station began in 2007, and the stop itself was opened on 9 November 2014.

+Connections

+Bus connections include the 213, 313, and 552 buses.